Sapphire at a Glance

 Where are the finest Sapphires found?+

-The world's most prestigious Sapphires come from Sri Lanka (formerly Ceylon), which has been producing exceptional blue and fancy-color Sapphires for over 2,000 years.
-Myanmar (Burma) produces highly valued deep blue Sapphires, while Madagascar has emerged as a major source of fine blue and pink stones.
-Kashmir, in the Himalayas, produced the legendary "cornflower blue" Sapphires now considered the most valuable of all, though the mines are largely exhausted.
-With a hardness of 9 (second only to diamond), Sapphire is one of the most durable precious gemstones, suitable for daily wear.
+Sri Lanka (formerly Ceylon) has been producing excellent blue and fancy-color Sapphires for over 2,000 years and is still one of the most important sources.
+Myanmar (Burma) produces richly saturated deep blue stones, and Madagascar has become a major source for fine blue and pink material.
+Kashmir, in the Himalayas, produced the legendary "cornflower blue" Sapphires that are now the most valuable of all, though those mines are largely played out.
+With a hardness of 9, second only to diamond, Sapphire holds up beautifully to daily wear.